eliheuer/trufont/README.rst

     ``trufont``

-   Now trufont in installed!
-This installation method makes TruFont editable, so if you make a change to the source code, that change will take effect next time you launch TruFont without needing to reinstall.
+   Now **TruFont** in installed!
+This installation method makes TruFont editable, so if you make a change to the source code, that change will take effect next time you launch TruFont, without needing to reinstall.

    Happy hacking with TruFont! :muscle: